 Australian national notifiable diseases case definitions

-This document contains the case definitions for Measles which is nationally notifiable within Australia.
+This document contains the case definitions for rubella which is nationally notifiable within Australia.
 This definition should be used to determine whether a case should be notified.

 Communicable Diseases Surveillance

-Australian national notifiable diseases case definitions - Measles
+Australian national notifiable diseases case definitions - Rubella

-2. Detection of measles virus by nucleic acid testing
+2. Detection of rubella virus by nucleic acid testing

-4. IgG seroconversion or a significant increase in antibody level or a fourfold or greater rise in titre to measles virus EXCEPT if the case has received a measles-containing vaccine eight days to eight weeks before testing.
-(NOTE: paired sera must be tested in parallel).
+3. IgG seroconversion or a significant increase in antibody level or a fourfold or greater rise in titre to rubella virus in the absence of recent rubella vaccination.
+The results must be established by the testing of paired sera in parallel.

 Epidemiological evidenceAn epidemiological link is established when there is:

 1. Contact between two people involving a plausible mode of transmission at a time when:

 a) one of them is likely to be infectious (about one week before to at least four days after appearance of rash)

 b) the other has an illness which starts within 14 and 23 days after this contact